The 15 Best Software Development Companies in Ukraine

 How to Choose a Software Company in Ukraine

-With 2,100-2,300 IT companies operating in Ukraine—from large software development agencies to boutique custom software development companies—and approximately 550+ specializing in IT services, picking the right partner takes real due diligence.
+With 2,100-2,300 IT companies operating in Ukraine — from large agencies to boutique firms — and approximately 550+ specializing in IT services, choosing the right vendor takes real due diligence.
 The top 50 largest IT companies employed 79,776 specialists as of January 2026—essentially flat year-over-year after losing 2,400 in 2024, signaling market stabilization.

 Evaluation criteria specific to this market:

-- Verify physical presence and office locations—over 52% of companies are in Kyiv, Ukraine; confirm whether the provider has software developers in other cities for geographic redundancy
+- Verify physical presence and office locations — over 52% of companies are in Kyiv; confirm whether the provider has developers in other Ukrainian cities for geographic redundancy

 - Check employee count and recent trends—the top 50 stabilized in 2025 (+128 net) after losing 2,400 in 2024; verify whether your provider is growing or contracting